Physical interpretation of Newman-Janis rotating systems. II. General systems: Simple example: ``spinning Minkowski"

+The $t\phi$ eigenvalues~\eqref{eq:lambda_tphi} are complex when $\Diiio<0$, giving a Segre type of [11$Z\Bar{Z}$] or possibly [(11)$Z\Bar{Z}$] if the $r\theta$ eigenvalues~\eqref{eq:lambda_rtheta} happen to be degenerate, which occurs for $\DIii=0$.
+One can see from these expressions that when $a=0$ (no rotation) or $j=1$ (no time scaling in seed system), we see that the invariants go to zero as we would expect for a vacuum spacetime.
 Note that the polynomial term in square brackets in Eq.~\eqref{Dmink} determines the sign of $\Diiio$ and hence the Segre type, as the prefactor is always positive.
 At $\chi^2=0$, this polynomial becomes $-j^2r^8$, which is negative, so the Segre type at points on the equator $\cos\theta=0$ is [11$Z\Bar{Z}$] or [(11)$Z\Bar{Z}$].
 At $\chi^2=1$, the polynomial in square brackets becomes $\left(a^2+r^2\right) \big[a^3+a (2-3 j) r^2\big]^2$, which is nonnegative for nonzero $a$, so there must be at least one root at each $r$ in the interval where $\Diiio=0$.
 Since the term is a polynomial in $\chi$, certain $r$ may have multiple roots.
 The Segre type of the $t\phi$ block at the $\Diiio=0$ points will be [2] if $\siiio\ne 0$ and [(1,1)] if $ \siiio=0$ as well.
 The latter occurs when, see Eq.~\eqref{sigma30},